 Unfortunately, we tend to forget just how important it is to maintain a correct posture, both when standing or sitting down.

-Also, the lack of physical exercising, especially the exercises that help us strengthen our core muscles, is also contributing to the high incidence of back pain.
+Also, the lack of physical exercise.
+Especially the exercises that help us strengthen our core muscles, is also contributing to the high incidence of back pain.

 The same can happen if you unroll sustained physical effort.
 Strained back muscles will be tender and painful and you can even wake up with a stiff-like sensation in the morning, especially after a long and exhausting day.

-Decompression belt is also a good solution for back pain relief but of course by the instruction of doctors must be taken before wearing it.
+Decompression belt is also one of a good Home Remedies for back pain relief but of course, by the instruction of doctors must be taken before wearing it.